Skip to content

 Just like you’re only making fruitless work for yourself if you try potty-training a child who isn’t interested or try teaching a baby to walk who is content to crawl or roll, I think it’s perfectly safe and natural to let learning happen as they are open and receptive and interested for those six-and-under.

-My rule of thumb for starting young kids out with school work has been that they don’t have to do school until they’re 7.
-Before that, they do school when they want to.
-If they don’t want to, they can look at books, play outside, play with toys, draw – whatever wholesome activity they do want to do.
+My rule of thumb for starting young kids out with school work was that they didn't have to do school until they’re 7.
+Before that, they would do school when they wanted to.
+If they didn't want to, they can look at books, play outside, play with toys, draw – whatever wholesome activity they wanted to do.

-But lesson time in our homeschool is never mandatory before 7 with the exception of joining the family for Morning Time.
+But lesson time in our homeschool was never mandatory before 7 with the exception of joining the family for Morning Time.

-If they are going to do school, they do have to do it well – and if they aren’t in the mood, I’m not going to force the issue.
+If they were going to do school, they would have to do it well – and if they weren't in the mood, I wasn't going to force the issue.

 Often, they do want to do their minimal school – especially those with older siblings.
 They want to be big, and school is what big kids do.